West End Girl

-West End Girl is the fifth studio album by English singer Lily Allen, released on 24 October 2025 on BMG.
-It marked her first project in seven years and first album following her departure from Parlophone.
-Largely written and co-produced by Allen, West End Girl was recorded in Los Angeles over ten days in December 2024, with contributions from Seb Chew, Kito, and Blue May.
-A blend of fiction and non-fiction, the lyrics reflect on the undoing of Allen's marriage to actor David Harbour, and how she processed his alleged acts of infidelity and her emotional response.
+West End Girl is the fifth studio album by English singer-songwriter Lily Allen.
+The album was released on 24 October 2025, through BMG.
+It marks her first project in seven years and her first album following her departure from Parlophone.
+West End Girl was primarily recorded in Los Angeles over ten days in December 2024, with additional production taking place in February 2025.
+The album was mainly written by Allen, who also co-produced the project alongside Seb Chew, Kito and Blue May, among others.